Reading is good for you...

 **Actual price will depend on the insurance coverage in your province

-Before you begin using a medication, be sure to inform your doctor of any medical conditions or allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
-These factors may affect how you should use this medication.
+Before you begin using a medication, be sure to inform your doctor of any medical conditions or Allergies you may have, any medications you are taking, whether you are pregnant or breast-feeding, and any other significant facts about your health.
+These factors may affect how you should use Abrasion (Zinc-oxide).